richpeck/exception_handler/README.md

 <p align="center">
   -- <br />
-  `ExceptionHandler` works by adding a custom
+  <code>ExceptionHandler</code> works by adding a <code>controller</code> to your app.<br />This controller is called each time an "error" is raised inside your application.
 </p>

 ----